Choosing a bicycle helmet to buy can be a tough decision these days.

 The Bell Stratus MIPS offers cyclists incredible safety at a great price point.

 It sits one range below the premium Bell Zephyr which is known for its minimalist looks.
-Utilizing the Bellʼs Float Fit system, the helmet retention system helps keep it snug yet comfortable on your head.
-It weighs in at only 275 grams for a size Medium.
+Utilizing the Bellʼs Float Fit system, the retention system helps keep it snug yet comfortable on your head.
+It weighs in at only 275g for a size Medium.
 You won’t even feel it’s there!

-- Pros : Very well ventilated helmet for hot summer days.
+- Pros : Very well ventilated for hot summer days.

 - Cons : Gloss surface is prone to fading when exposed to sun overtime.